nickwilcox/autovec_demo/post.md

 # Taking Advantage of Auto-Vectorization in Rust
-Recently I wrote some audio processing code in Rust.
-In the past I've written a lot of audio processing code in C++ where performance was critical and spent a lot of time making sure it could process audio samples a fast as possible.
+Recently on a project I wrote some audio processing code in Rust.
+In the past I've used C++ to write audio processing code for situations where performance was critical.
+I wanted to take that C++ optimisation experience and see what is possible using Rust.

 We're going to take one small piece of audio processing code and take a look at how we can optimize it in Rust.
+Along the way we're going to learn about optimisation using **Single Instruction Multiple Data** CPU instructions, how to quickly check the assembler output of the compiler, and simple changes we can make to our Rust code to produce faster programs.

 ## Mixing Mono to Stereo
-The function we're going to optimize is taking a mono audio signal, represented as vector of floating point values, and mixing it into a stereo signal containing left and right samples interleaved.
+The function we're going to optimize is taking a mono audio signal, represented as a vector of floating point values, and mixing it into a stereo audio signal containing left and right samples interleaved.

-The simple Rust function takes two slices, a source mono signal and a destination stereo signal
+The simple Rust function takes two slices, a source mono signal and a mutable destination stereo signal

 ```rust
 pub fn mix_mono_to_stereo(dst: &mut [f32], src: &[f32], gain_l: f32, gain_r: f32) {